 Depending on how long you spend sipping tea and admiring the mountain views, it takes about four hours to complete the return hike to the tea house.
 We usually take a longer break to enjoy a bowl of homemade soup before our sweet rewards.

 Two Times the Fun

-If you’re feeling particularly energetic, consider looping these hikes together.
+If you’re feeling particularly energetic, consider looping these walks together.
 I like making a day of it by starting with the stroll up to the Plain of Six Glaciers, breaking for tea and then heading across the Highline Trail to Lake Agnes.
-It’s a full day experience, covering just over 9 mi.
+It’s a full day experience, covering just over 14.5 km.
 On one such trip we surprised a nanny goat and her kid clambering across the trail.

 Unsure of hiking on your own?
 No worries!
-Discover Banff Tours offers guided treks to the tea houses throughout the summer months.
+Discover Banff Tours offers guided walks to the tea houses throughout the summer months.